Chapter 12 — Register Contracts

 This distinction is the bug pattern behind many real projects: a tool or human sees ld b, … inside a routine and assumes B is an output.
 The contract should describe what the caller may rely on, not every register touched along the way.

-AZMDoc lines start with ;! immediately before a routine entry.
-The four keys are:
+Place .routine immediately before a routine entry.
+Its five keys are:

 Key Meaning